oclipa/reactjs-cheat-sheet/README.md

       {
         // for all .js files
         test: /\.js$/,
-        // process them using this loader
-        loader: 'babel-loader',
         // (but exclude anything in node_modules)
         exclude: /node_modules/,
+        // process all found files using this loader
+        loader: 'babel-loader',
       },
     ],
   },